 Addresses are coming to Costa Rica slowly but surely… In 2007 a marketing company announce with great fanfare that it had made an agreement with the government to put signs on every street in Costa Rica by the end of the year at no cost to the government.
 They would find sponsors to put an advertisement on one half of the sign and the street name on the other half.

-Ten years later you can still find a few of these if you travel to the small towns of the Tarrazú coffee region.
+Twelve years later you can still find a few of these if you travel to the small towns of the Tarrazú coffee region.

-Bewildering Array of New Street Naming Conventions
+Bewildering Array of New Street Naming Ideas

 Where the government has failed communities have started their own initiatives.
 Above San Ramón you can see streets that were apparently named after peoples pets and other local trivia.